Mandrews267/ElasticSIEMLab/README.md

 <h2>Description</h2>
-In this lab, I will demonstrate how you can set up a SIEM home lab using Oracle’s VMWare VirtualBox that is operating a Kali Linux virtual machine (VM) with an Elastic reporting agent installed on the VM.
+In this lab, I will set up a SIEM home lab using Oracle’s VMWare VirtualBox that is operating a Kali Linux virtual machine (VM) with an Elastic reporting agent installed on the VM.
 There are a few steps in completing this, with the first one is to download and install the VirtualBox hypervisor and Kali Linux and install that on the Hypervisor.
 Once this is completed, you are ready to move forward to creating the Elastic SIEM.
 <br/>

 <h2>Environments and Utilities Used</h2>